rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> lvp.computeBordaWinners()
     ['a06']

 Is it also a *Condorcet* winner ?
-To verify, we start by creating the corresponding *Condorcet* digraph *cdg* with the help of the :py:class:`votingProfiles.CondorcetDigraph` class.
+To verify, we start by creating the corresponding *majority margins* digraph *cdg* with the help of the :py:class:`votingProfiles.MajorityMarginsDigraph` class.
 The created digraph instance contains 15 *actions* -the candidates- and 105 *oriented* arcs -the *positive* majority margins- (see :numref:`CondorcetWinner` Lines 6-7).

 .. code-block:: pycon
    :name: CondorcetWinner
-   :caption: A Condorcet digraph constructed from a linear voting profile
+   :caption: A majority margins digraph constructed from a linear voting profile
    :linenos:

-   >>> from votingProfiles import CondorcetDigraph
+   >>> from votingProfiles import MajorityMarginsDigraph
-   >>> cdg = CondorcetDigraph(lvp)
+   >>> cdg = MajorityMarginsDigraph(lvp)
     *------- Digraph instance description ------*
-    Instance class      : CondorcetDigraph
+    Instance class      : MajorityMarginsDigraph
     Instance name       : rel_randLinearProfile
     Digraph Order       : 15
     Digraph Size        : 104